coloria-dev/coloria/README.md

 colorspace.show_munsell(V=5)
 ```

-To simply retrieve the Munsell data in xyY format, use
+To retrieve the Munsell data in xyY format, use
 ```python
 import colorio